Native American Advisory Council (NAAC)

-The Native American Advisory Council (NAAC) is made up of tribal representatives from tribal governments and Native American (American Indian/Alaska Native) organizations from around the Spokane region.
+The Tribal Nations Advisory Council (TNAC) is made up of elected tribal leaders, tribal education directors, and experts in American Indian Education from around the region.

 Purpose

-The Native American Advisory Council (“Council”) advises the EWU President and the university’s executive leadership team.
+The Tribal Nations Advisory Council (“Council”) advises the EWU President and the university’s executive leadership team.
 Focusing on issues affecting Native American students on Eastern Washington University campuses as well as on outreach and retention strategies for Native students, faculty, and staff, the Council complements and supports the activities of the President and the Director of Tribal Relations.

 Vision

-Eastern Washington University is located within the traditional homelands of the Spokane people.
-Respecting this rich history, the Council is established to strengthen collaboration between the university and the Tribes and Native American communities in this region.
+Eastern Washington University is located within the homelands of the sp̓q̓n̓iʔ People (Spokane) and other tribes who have lived on this land throughout time immemorial.
+The Council is established to strengthen collaboration between the university and tribal sovereign nations and Native communities in this region.

 Objectives

-The Council represents regional Native American communities and works to address the culturally relevant needs of Native American students at Eastern Washington University and the EWU staff and faculty serving Native American students.
+The Council represents regional tribal sovereign nations and works to address the culturally relevant needs of Native American students at Eastern Washington University and the EWU staff and faculty serving Native American students.
 The Council also promotes education, sovereignty, and self-determination of Native American communities.

-To meet its objectives and goals, the Council will maintain on-going communication among Native American communities and will bring forward proposals for collaboration as well as recommendations regarding ways in which the campus climate and supports for Native students, faculty, and staff, can be improved.
+To meet its objectives and goals, the Council will maintain on-going communication with tribal nations and Native communities and will bring forward proposals for collaboration as well as recommendations regarding ways in which the campus climate and supports for Native students, faculty, and staff, can be improved.

 The Council will meet with the President at least twice annually to review its findings and make recommendations on its charge.
 Each year, the Council will review its objectives and the progress of its activities.